davery22/conveyor/design-notes/00-plan.md

 Document:

 A Source that is replayable should either be plain or Supplier&lt;Step&gt;
-- The same StepSource's poll can't yield the same sequence at different times to different callers
+- The same StepSource's pull can't yield the same sequence at different times to different callers
 - ...If drainToSink can yield the same elements on subsequent calls, then #spill is naive...
 - ...If it can't, need Supplier<Step> for 'cold' flows...
 - No guarantees about non-repetition from plain Sinks/Sources (unless DOCUMENTED)